xuanxuanx-98/CompMod_2324_BN-AP/README.md

 ## License

-All source code is made available under a BSD 3-clause license.
+All source code is made available under the GPL-3.0 license.
 You can freely use and modify the code without warranty if you provide attribution to the authors.
 See ``LICENSE`` for the full license text.

 All contents under ``/text_compose`` are not open source.
 The author reserves the rights to the content.